commonquail/recipes/dinner/ground-beef-meat-pie.md

 ### Meat filling

 1. Chop onions finely.
-1. Chop parsley finely.
 1. Mince garlic.
 1. Peel and grate potatoes and carrots.
 1. Heat butter in a large skillet over medium high heat until it starts to sizzle.
-1. Add onions, garlic, parsley, and ground beef.
+1. Add onions, garlic, and ground beef.
 1. Cook for about 5 minutes until the meat is browned.

 ### Pie